-- 86. Plaintiff re-alleges and incorporates by reference all prior and subsequent paragraphs. - 87.
-An actual controversy has arisen and now exists between the parties within the meaning of 28 U.S.C. § 2201, in regards to whether Section 4 of SB 17 violates the Commerce Clause. - 88.
+- 91. Plaintiff re-alleges and incorporates by reference all prior and subsequent paragraphs. - 92.
 The Constitution grants Congress the power "[t]o regulate Commerce . . . among the several States."
 U.S. Const. art.
 I, § 8, cl.
-3. The Commerce Clause places an implicit restraint on state laws that are inimical to national commerce. - 89.
+3. The Commerce Clause places an implicit restraint on state laws that are inimical to national commerce. - 93.
 SB 17 violates the Commerce Clause because, in purpose and effect, it regulates drug pricing beyond California's jurisdiction.
 Because WAC is a national list price, SB 17 will affect the entire country.
 The Act will prohibit manufacturers from lawfully increasing the list price of their qualifying products in other states regardless of whether those products are ever sold to or used to treat patients in California.
-It will also curtail lawful pricing activities conducted entirely outside California by burdening that conduct with notice and reporting requirements and the threat of substantial fines in California. - 90.
+It will also curtail lawful pricing activities conducted entirely outside California by burdening that conduct with notice and reporting requirements and the threat of substantial fines in California. - 94.
 In addition to these substantial, extraterritorial, and impermissible effects on interstate commerce, the Act creates a significant risk of drug stockpiling, price stabilization, and distortion of the national pharmaceuticals market.
 These burdens to interstate commerce clearly exceed any putative local benefit to residents of California.
 The Constitution entrusts national economic policy to Congress precisely to avoid such outcomes.
 U.S. Const. art.
 I, § 8, cl.
 3.